audiojs/audio-decode/readme.md

 ### Stream decoding

-Decode a `ReadableStream` or async iterable when you already know the codec:
+Decode a `ReadableStream` or async iterable:

 ```js
 import { decodeStream } from 'audio-decode';